neloefm1/SenseFOG-Documentation/README.md

 - [ ] Years of subject and data recruitment: 2020-2023
 - [ ] Overall study goal:
       We set out to study the neuronal and neuromuscular basis of freezing of gait (FoG) events in Parkinson's disease (PD) patients while walking by taking advantage of subthalamic sensing technology and ambulatory EMG recordings.
-To differentiate these from events of voluntary stopping, we also recoding stopping events in PD patients.
+To differentiate these from events of voluntary stopping, we also recorded stopping events in PD patients.

 ## Data Repository